David7ce/karchsys/README.md

 You can use GNOME if you want a very simple desktop or use KDE if you want something more customazibale and sophisticate (but less stable than GNOME).

-Notes: all the apps are FOSS (free open-source)
+Note: all the apps are FOSS (free open-source)

 # Resources
 - [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide)